Guiding You Through Asset And Debt Division

 From Simple To High-Asset Property Divisions, We Are Here

-With two decades of experience, divorce lawyer Jason A. Showen has the ability to handle complex divorce cases.
-He has a deep knowledge of several intersecting areas of law, including criminal and civil litigation, cases involving the valuing business, land and estates, addressing and solving complex tax issues and the division of retirement funds and account with meticulous detail and care.
+With two decades of experience, divorce lawyer Jason A. Showen has the ability to handle complex divorce cases with meticulous detail and care.
+He has a deep knowledge of several intersecting areas of law, including cases involving the valuing of business, land and estates, addressing and solving complex tax issues and the division of retirement funds and accounts.
 Call our firm in Lebanon at 513-282-6080 to speak with us.
 You can schedule a consultation to get the process started.
-We proudly serve families throughout Warren County and Clinton County.
+We proudly serve families throughout Warren and Clinton counties.